Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Materials and Methods

-In this section, we discuss our methodology for generating realistic synthetic EHR time series data.
-We first introduce our notation for EHR time series.
-We consider the generation of both numerical (real-valued) and discrete time series in our framework, as both are present in EHR.
+We first introduce our notations for the generation of both {\firstedit continuous-valued} and {\firstedit discrete-valued} time series in our framework, as both are present in EHR.
 Specifically, let $\mathcal{D}$ denote our EHR time series dataset.
-Each patient in $\mathcal{D}$ has numerical and discrete multivariate time series $\mX \in \R^{P_{r} \times L}$ and $\mC \in \mathbb{Z}^{P_{d} \times L}$, respectively. $L$ is the number of time steps, and $P_{r}$ and $P_{d}$ are the number of variables for numerical and discrete data types.
+Each patient in $\mathcal{D}$ has continuous-valued and {\firstedit discrete-valued} multivariate time series $\mX \in \R^{P_{r} \times L}$ and $\mC \in \mathbb{Z}^{P_{d} \times L}$, respectively. $L$ is the number of time steps, and $P_{r}$ and $P_{d}$ are the number of variables for continuous and discrete data types.